NaelsonBR/loopback-next/.github/ISSUE_TEMPLATE.md

 <!--
-HELP US HELP YOU BY
+HELP US HELP YOU, PLEASE
-- Doing a quick search to avoid duplicate issues
+- Do a quick search to avoid duplicate issues
-- Providing as much information as possible (versions, use case scenarios for features, etc.)
+- Provide as much information as possible
+  (versions, use case scenarios for features, etc.)

 If you have a question then please consider using a more suitable venue:
  - https://stackoverflow.com/questions/tagged/loopbackjs